oplS17projects/Playlist-Curator/README.md

 I worked on uploading the converted .csv file to the server and and parsing the document data.
 The data is then sent to to the spotify api to retrieve a song id.
 The song IDs are then used for adding to the playlist.

 ### Christian @cokoli238
-I will work on passing login credentials to the server, receiving data from the Spotify client, and manipulating  the browser through racket to play the user created spotify playlist.
+I helped work on hashing the .csv file to js expression and then json file.
+I also tried making a racket web server to interact with spotify api but that did not go as planned.

 ### Google Slides
 https://docs.google.com/presentation/d/1IHOEZ6mSUyZ_kg8vwIdXGPaEPcjL8m4pBCqgsoNCcNc/edit?usp=sharing